 - It takes around 2-3 minutes to fry the pakwan.
 Fry the pakwan until both the sides are nice golden brown and crispy.
 Remove the pakwan on the paper towel.
 Finish frying rest of the pakwan.

-- Serve these pakwan with some CHANA DAL, drizzled with some TAMARIND CHUTNEY, MINT-CILANTRO CHUTNEY and some chopped onions.
+- Serve this pakwan with chana dal, drizzled with tamarind chutney, cilantro chutney, and chopped onions.

 Notes